 HOW TO PROCEED IF YOU'RE INTERESTED IN JOINING

 If you have any questions or want to make plans to come visit call (704-546-5074) or e-mail us.
 If you think you're ready to sign up, we'll send you a sign-up form.
 To hold your spot, we ask for a $100 deposit.
-Before you receive your first share we also require a visit to the farm.
-You're welcome to make plans to visit either before or after signing up for the CSA (or if you're not interested in our CSA at all.)
+Before you receive your first share we also require a visit to the farm (which for the vegetable CSA can be your first pick-up.)
 This gives you a chance to better understand what our farm is all about, what your partnership with us is about, and what it means for what you'll be receiving in your CSA shares.
 It also helps us better explain the logistics of our system to first time CSA members.

 Labels: CSA info